How to Choose the Right New Zealand Mountaineering Course: A Guide to Skills Progression

 Advanced Mountaineering Course

-At this level, the best outcomes are achieved in small groups, ideally with existing climbing partnerships or those you intend to climb with in the future.
+At the Advanced level, the best outcomes are achieved in small groups, ideally with existing climbing partnerships or those you intend to climb with in the future.
 This is the focus of the Advanced Mountaineering Course where teams get to apply their skills under the guidance of their instructor on actual objectives in the high mountains.

 Which time of year is best?